 10. Video Guest Books: Building on the popularity of “wedding photo booths”, wedding guests can expect confessional-style video booths and even iPads dressed up as guest books as the newest way to “write” well wishes to the happy couple.
 Bonus?
 Postwedding, couples can easily share their guest book online via YouTube, Facebook, Twitter, Flickr or Vimeo.

 11. Surprise Honeymoons: Couples will be taking a cue from Chelsea Clinton’s wedding and have the groom plan a surprise honeymoon.

-This entry was posted on Wednesday, January 5th, 2011 at 12:52 PM and is filed under Tips from the Chicks.
+This entry was posted on Wednesday, January 5th, 2011 at 12:52 PM and is filed under Just Hatched.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.